Leolty/leolty.github.io/_news/announcement_4.md

 related_posts: false
 ---

-[StarCoder 2](https://arxiv.org/abs/2402.19173) is released!
-So proud to be part of this amazing team! 💫
+💫[StarCoder 2](https://arxiv.org/abs/2402.19173) is released!
+So proud to be part of this amazing team!